akkadotnet/akka.net/docs/articles/streams/buffersandworkingwithrate.md

 In this scenario we're going to want to combine the `Source<HttpClient, NotUsed>` and `Source<HttpRequestMessage, NotUsed>` together so the `HttpClient` can execute all of the `HttpRequestMessage`s - however, given that `HttpClient`s are only emitted once every 30 minutes - how can we use a stage like `Zip` to make sure that every `HttpRequestMessage` gets serviced in a timely, low-latency fashion?

-Enter the `RepeatPrevious` stage - which will allow us to reuse the most recent `HttpClient` each time a new `HttpRequestMessage` arrives:
+Enter the `ReuseLatest` stage - which will allow us to reuse the most recent `HttpClient` each time a new `HttpRequestMessage` arrives:

 ```csharp
 public static Source<HttpClient, ICancelable> CreateSourceInternal(string clientId,